openstack-archive/deb-python-coffin/README.rst

 templates anyway, it might be a good opportunity for this change.

 (*) http://groups.google.com/group/django-developers/browse_thread/thread/f323338045ac2e5e

-Jinja2's ``TemplateSyntaxError`` (and potentially other exception types) are not compatible with Django's own template exceptions with respect to the TEMPLATE_DEBUG facility.
-If TEMPLATE_DEBUG is enabled and Jinja2 raises an exception, Django's error 500 page will sometimes not be able to handle it and crash.
-The solution is to disable the TEMPLATE_DEBUG setting in Django.
-See http://code.djangoproject.com/ticket/10216 for further information.

 ``coffin.template.loader`` is a port of ``django.template.loader`` and comes with a Jinja2-enabled version of ``get_template()``.